Frequently Asked Questions

 Community events are posted on the Calendar page of the website, posted in Waterstone’s official Facebook group (Waterstone Board News), and published in Stroll Waterstone magazine.

 Important!
-Be sure your email address is on file with KMC and is current.
-Official HOA notices are sent via email.
+Be sure your current email address is on file with KMC.
+Many HOA communications are sent via email.
 If you are not receiving notices and believe you should be, please contact KMC.

 II.
 Architectural Review Board (ARB)